jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 algorithm, because if he's in the book you will definitely (if you're reading carefully) find him; however, this is pretty inefficient isn't it?
 Let's sa that there are 1000 pages in total.
 In every page we have very tiny lines of phone numbers.

 Let's try a different algorithm, in which we go 2 pages at a time, this should take half the time since we're going twice as fast, but is this algorithm correct?
 No, right, because John Harvard could be sandwiched between two pages when we come to 'J'.
 Even though this algorithm is twice as fast as our previous algorithm, it's not completely correct.
 Maybe we could go back and check again when we see that we've come to 'K'.
-All and all, these are pretty bad algorithms compared to the one I'll tell you right now.
+All in all, these are pretty bad algorithms compared to the one I'll tell you right now.

 Imagine opening that book right from the middle, we're now seeing a page with the letter 'M'.
 Now, effectively we've divided this phonebook into two